siakaramalegos/apod-preact/README.md

 - `0-starting-point` - Standard Preact CLI default template with eslint removed
 - `1-load-apod` - Load APOD in componentDidMount
+- `2-show-apod` - Create the APOD view
+- `3-input-date` - Show the APOD for a different date

 ## CLI Commands